zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.quantization.quantized_module_passes.md

 Compute the predecessors for each QuantizedOp in a QuantizedModule.

 Stores, for each quantized op, a list of quantized ops that produce its inputs.
-Currently only the first input of the operations is considered as it is, usually, the encrypted input.
+Currently only the first input of the operations is considered as this is usually the encrypted input.

 **Returns:**